-When a tenant in Idaho fails to pay his or her rent, violates a term of the lease, or has engaged in the selling, using or manufacturing a controlled substance, a landlord can only evict the tenant by following certain steps to obtain a court order evicting the tenant.
+The Idaho Eviction Process is regulated by Idaho state law.
+When a tenant in Idaho fails to pay his or her rent, or violates a term of the lease, that is cause to start eviction.
+If a tenant has engaged in the selling, using or manufacturing a controlled substance, a landlord can likewise evict by following certain steps to obtain a court order evicting the tenant.

 The Idaho eviction process does not permit landlords to take matters into their own hands, or to self-evict a tenant, by changing the locks, turning off utilities, or by confiscating the tenant’s personal property, all of which could subject the landlord to substantial financial penalties such as treble damages for forcible or unlawful entry.